 Direct Education Projects

 ACE Hardware plant clinic, Weekend Markets and Festivals: Volunteering at these plant clinics as an OSU Master Gardener give you the opportunity to interact with visitors and community members and answer many different types of gardening questions.
-In 2019, to accommodate a changing volunteer base, we will be taking a break from 2019 festivals.
+Due to COVID-19 closures, all 2020 plant clinics are currently being conducted virtually.

 Hood River Library Waterwise Garden: Garden plots at the entryway of the Hood River County Library were designed and are maintained by Master Gardeners as an educational project for the community highlighting drought-tolerant plants.
 Project Leader: Beth Flake.

 The Learning Garden: Several garden features make up this demonstration garden around the OSU Extension office at the Mid-Columbia Agricultural Research and Extension Center in Hood River.
 The Learning Garden currently consists of these projects: Compost Demonstration Area, Herb Garden, Fountain Garden, Hellstrip or Curbside Garden, Native Plant Garden, Bioswales, EcoLawn, Japanese Heritage Garden, Ornamental Grasses and Raised Beds.
-Project Leaders: Laurel DeTar and Sandi Rousseau.
+Project Leaders: Laurel DeTar and Joanne Willis.

 Indirect Education and Support Projects